bethesque/facebook-google-calendar-sync/README.md

   * Register the project with Google according to the https://developers.google.com/google-apps/calendar/firstapp#register
   * Select "Google calendar" in the services.
-  * Create your .google-api.yml file according to https://developers.google.com/google-apps/calendar/instantiate
-  * When filling in the API Access details, this is an "Installed application" of type "Other".
+  * Go to the API Access tab, and click "Create an OAuth 2.0 client ID".
+You only need to fill in the project name, with what ever name you choose.
+Select "Installed application" of type "Other" on the second screen.
+  * Use the newly generated client ID and client secret to run the following line:

+    $ google-api oauth-2-login --scope=https://www.googleapis.com/auth/calendar --client-id=CLIENT_ID --client-secret=CLIENT_SECRET

+  * This will create a .google-api.yaml file in your home directory (See the Ruby tab on https://developers.google.com/google-apps/calendar/instantiate for more information)

 Your Google API file should be found at ~/.google-api.yaml.
 If you want to move it to another location, you can specify the location using the command line option "-c"